 There are a lot of generator options to choose from, so we hope this information will help you choose the right size generator you need.
 The best generator is one that’s perfectly matched to power all the appliances/devices you want to run in case of power outages.

 If you buy a generator that’s too big, it will not only be expensive to buy but also won’t necessarily run as efficiently as the properly matched size.
-If you buy a portable generator that’s too small, however, some of your appliances may not be compatible, which means that the equipment may become damaged and the generator’s lifespan may be reduced.
+If you buy a portable generator that’s too small, however, some of your appliances may not be compatible, which means that the equipment may become damaged, and the generator’s lifespan may be reduced.